DoggyDoggyDoggy/New-Zealand-Guide/README.md

 * **Server-side data storage**: Cities, events, and weather are managed in Firestore and Cloud Storage.
 * **Serverless integrations**: Weather and events APIs are invoked via Firebase Cloud Functions.
 * **Client-focused UI**: The Android app (Jetpack Compose) only reads and displays data from Firebase, eliminating direct calls to external services.
+* **Secure Access**: Firebase App Check ensures that only the official app (from Google Play or debug devices you authorize) can access the server.
+Simply copying this repository will **not** grant access to backend data.

 ---